brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Software Engineer</span>
         </td>
         <td width="60%">
             Steven holds a B.A. in Computer Science from Indiana University.
 He joined the brainlife.io as a high school student and contributed to the development of brainlife.io platform functionality.
 Steve refers to himself as a "geek."
+After working with the brainlife.io team Steve took at position as Software Engineer at PSI Services.
         </td>
     </tr>
     <tr>